rickytrevor/openmptcprouter-vps-install-arm64/README.md

 # To install the OpenMPTCProuter on an ARM64 VPS, follow these steps:

-Download the necessary .deb files from the release page of the repository.
+1. Download the necessary .deb files from the release page of the repository.

-1. Install all of the .deb files as root.
-You can do this by running the following command for each .deb file:
 2. Install all of the .deb files as root.
 You can do this by running the following command for each .deb file:

 ```